nrwl/nx/docs/shared/packages/vite/vite-plugin.md

 ### 3. Move `index.html` and point it to your app's entrypoint

-First of all, move your `index.html` file to the root of your app (eg. from `apps/my-app/src/index.html` to `apps/my-app/index.html`).
+First of all, move your `index.html` file to the root of your app (e.g. from `apps/my-app/src/index.html` to `apps/my-app/index.html`).

 Then, add a module `script` tag pointing to the `main.tsx` (or `main.ts`) file of your app: